Auto-grading/AutoFeedbackRunner/README.md

 ## Prerequisites

+### 0. System Requirements

 Before starting, make sure you have the following:

 - A Linux-based operating system
 - x86_64 Architecture
 - Python 3 Installed: ```sudo apt install python3```
 - Pip Installed: ```sudo apt install python3-pip```

+### 1. Give Runners Write Permissions

+Inside your organization on GitHub, go to:

+Settings > Actions > General

+If you scroll down, you should see a section called Workflow Permissions.

+In this section, select Read and write permissions and press Save.

 ## Steps